Azure/azure-sdk-for-net/src/SDKs/KeyVault/dataPlane/README.md

 ## Running Tests

 Tests for the Azure Key Vault SDK are run in the same manner as the rest of the tests for the Azure SDK for .NET.
-For information please see, [to run the tests](https://github.com/azure/azure-sdk-for-net#to-run-the-tests)
+For information please see how to [run tests](https://github.com/azure/azure-sdk-for-net#to-run-the-tests).

 ## Samples